Tinkerforge/doc/en/source/Hardware/Bricks/Silent_Stepper_Brick.rst

 If an external power supply is connected the Brick automatically switches to this power supply.

-It is possible to drive stepper motors completely noiseless.
+It is possible to run the Silent Stepper Brick in a variety of different modes.

-TODO: Stealth, Coolstep, Spreadcycle, etc.?
+The stepper motor can be driven completely noiseless (Stealth Mode), with smart energy optimizations (Coolstep Mode) or with maximized torque (Classic mode).

 Technical Specifications
 ------------------------